 Did you know…

-…that the Kenyon Parents Fund has the highest current parent participation rate among its peer colleges (link to list) with 51% current parents contributing in 2012-2013?
+…that the Kenyon Parents Fund has one of the highest current parent participation rate among its peer colleges with 46% current parents contributing in 2016-17?

-…that the Kenyon Parents Fund is second among its peer colleges in dollars raised per students, finishing the 2012-2013 fiscal year with $1,258,355 in unrestricted dollars?
+…that the Kenyon Parents Fund is second among its peer colleges in dollars raised per students, finishing the 2015-16 year with $1,214,000 in unrestricted dollars?

 Peer colleges are based on student applicant and faculty applicant crossover and include: